jest-community/vscode-jest/README.md

 * Show fails inside the problem inspector.
 * Highlights the errors next to the `expect` functions

+## How to get it?

+Open up VS Code, go search for the extension "Jest"

 ## Future Ideas

 * Offer feedback if you are using an old Jest?